 I'm starting my advocacy for old breeds, with an in-depth look into the Polish race.
 They qualify for all the requirements of a true all-rounder, they lay well, eat well, forage well, are reputedly delicious and on top of this are a beautiful addition to any garden.
-It's hard to believe that a creature which looks so frou-frou can be anything but ornamental but in the following article I hope to convince you of just that.
+It's hard to believe that a creature which looks so frou-frou can be anything but ornamental and therefore totally unsuited to a backyard or smallholding but in the following article I hope to convince you that they are - and how!

 The family portrait above was taken at night in a studio setting, not just because I wanted to show you the gorgeous feathering and shining personality of these birds but for another and far more practical reason.
 I was worried the brothers and father, living as they do in separate hen houses, though seeing each other daily in the garden, would start to fight.
 Polish are not aggressive but they do get a trifle silly if brought into unexpected close proximity.
 In the event, it was the Mother of the family, little Bungle, who started something, hence she was removed for some 'time-out' and did not appear in this picture.
 The female of the species is not only deadlier than the male but often as in this race the arbiter in disputes.
 A particular character in the above family is Josephine, Rupert and Spike's adopted Great Aunt (aged 10), who has been known to defend them against others in the flock, usually when they have started something they couldn't finish.